ChrisAlderson/pop-api/README.md

     // Create a new service object for the `MyRouteController`. const myService = new ContentService({
       Model: MyModel,           // The model for the service.
-      itemType: 'example',      // The base path to register the routes to.
+      basePath: 'example',      // The base path to register the routes to.
       projection: { name: 1 },  // Projection used to display multiple items.
-      query: {}                 // The default query to fetch items.
+      query: {}                 // (Optional) The default query to fetch items.
     })

     // Define the controllers you want to use. const controllers = [{
       Controller: MyRouteController,  // The controller to register.
       args: {                         // The arguments passed down to the
                                       // constructor of the controller.
-        service,                      // The content service for the
+        service: myService,           // The content service for the
                                       // BaseContentController.
         name: 'John'                  // The additional arguments to pass to
                                       // your route controller.
       }
     }]

-    await PopApi.init({
+    // Initiate your API with optional parameters. await PopApi.init({
       controllers,             // The controllers to register.
       name,                    // The name of your API. version,                 // The version of your API.
+      logDir: join(...[        // (Optional) The directory to store the log
+                               // files in.
+Defaults to `./tmp`.
+        __basedir,
+        '..',
+        'tmp'
+      ]),
       hosts: ['11.11.11.11'],  // (Optional) The hosts to connect to for
                                // MongoDb.
 Defaults to `['localhost']`.
       dbPort: 27019,           // (Optional) The port of MongoDb to connect to